From Ballotpedia - Reading time: 21 min

-Federalism in the United States is a system of government in which power is divided between a central (national) government and individual states.
-This structure allows both levels of government to share authority and responsibilities, with certain powers granted to each by the U.S. Constitution.[1][2]
+Federalism in the United States is a system of government in which power is divided between the national government and state governments.

 This article includes information about the following topics: